daniel-muthukrishna/FitELP/docs/index.rst

    - Average of radial velocities and velocity dispersion with the corresponding errors.

-   - H-alpha luminosity and the corresponding Star Formation Rate (SFR) base on ... equation, abscissa and ordinate values of the BPT-NII diagnostic diagram.
+   - H-alpha luminosity and the corresponding Star Formation Rate (SFR) base on Calzetti et al.(2000) equation, abscissa and ordinate values of the BPT-NII diagnostic diagram.

 * Visualise the different BPT diagnostic diagrams.